pusher/k8s-spot-rescheduler/README.md

 The rescheduler logic roughly follows the below:

-1. Get a list of Pods scheduled on on-demand nodes
+1. Gets a list of on-demand and spot nodes and their respective Pods
-  * List all Pods in all namespaces
-  * List all Nodes
+  * Builds a map of nodeInfo structs
+    * Add node to struct
+    * Add pods for that node to struct
+    * Add requested and free CPU fields to struct
-  * Filter these lists to return Pods on Nodes that are on-demand
+  * Map these structs based on whether they are on-demand or spot instances.
-    * Sort on-demand nodes based on least requested CPU first
+  * Sort on-demand instances by least requested CPU
-    * Add the Pods managed by ReplicaSets to the filtered list
+  * Sort spot instances by most free CPU
-2. Iterate through the list of Pods and reschedule them
+2. Iterate through each on-demand node and try to drain it
-  * Get a list of spot instance Nodes
-    * List all Nodes
-    * Filter these based on the spot instance labels
+  * Iterate through each pod
-  * Determine if one of the spot nodes has capacity for the pod
+    * Determine if a spot node has space for the pod
-    * Sort spot nodes based on most requested CPU first
-    * Use scheduler predicates to find a node that the pod would schedule onto
-  * Delete the pod on the on-demand instance and wait for the scheduler to schedule it onto a new node (in theory the same one the earlier algorithm chose)
-    * Delete pod from on-demand node
+    * Add the pod to the prospective spot node
+    * Move onto next node if no spot node space available
+  * Drain the node
+    * Iterate through pods and evict them in turn
+      * Evict pod
-    * Wait for the new pod to be scheduled onto a new node
+      * Wait for deletion and reschedule
+    * Cancel all further processing

 This process is repeated every `housekeeping-interval` seconds.